 8. Driving your finances crazy

-One of the biggest changes some experienced during COVID-19 was the shift to work from home.
-Suddenly, the need to commute was non-existent.
-This mixed with stay-at-home orders and no travelling meant many vehicles rarely left the driveway.
+Over the last few years there's been a big shift to work from home.
+Suddenly, the need to commute was non-existent and many vehicles rarely left the driveway.

 Replace with new habits